eht16/pylogbeat/README.md

 Message Format
 --------------

-`PyLogBeatClient.send()` accepts a sequence of "messages".
+`PyLogBeatClient.send()` accepts a sequence (list, tuple, set) of "messages".
-The messages can either be `dict` object representing the final message to be sent to Logstash or a `string` which must contain properly formatted `JSON`.
+The messages itself can either be a `dict` object representing the final message to be sent to Logstash or a `bytes` or `string` object which must contain properly formatted `JSON`.
 If a `dict` is passed as element, it is converted to `JSON` using `json.dumps()`.